stuntcoders/.github/profile/README.md

 * [Install and use pre-commit hooks](https://pre-commit.com/)
 * [Use Git Flow braching model across team and projects](https://vimeo.com/16018419)

+### Principles We Live By

+* Ask for forgiveness, not permission.
+* Communicate in timely manner, make no surprises.

 ### Get In Touch
 <p align="center">
 <a href="https://stuntcoders.com/contact/"><img src="https://raw.githubusercontent.com/stuntcoders/.github/main/github-banner.png" width="850"/></a>